luismsgomes/qtlm/doc/ReadMe.txt

 Usage Examples
 --------------

-For all the following commands the $QTLEAP_CONF variable must be defined in the environment.
+For all the following commands the $QTLM_CONF variable must be defined in the environment.
 This variable should contain a string with three components separated by a forward slash (/):